 When loan modifications make sense

-A loan modification changes the terms of the loan so it’s more affordable for borrowers who are dealing with economic hardship.
-Lenders can reduce the interest rate, extend the terms or change the loan type (or do a combination of all three), in order to make the loan more manageable for the borrower.
+A loan modification changes the terms of the loan so that borrowers dealing with economic hardship can afford the payments.
+To achieve that goal, lenders can reduce the interest rate, extend the term or change the loan type (or do a combination of all three).
+Some possibilities:

-The difference between a loan modification and a refinance loan is that modification adjusts your current loan while refinancing replaces your existing loan with a new one.
-Additionally, loan modifications come with nominal charges, usually a small administration fee instead of hefty closing costs, like refinancing.
+One significant difference between a loan modification and a refinance loan is that a modification adjusts your current loan.
+Refinancing, on the other hand, replaces your existing loan with a new one.
+Additionally, loan modifications come with modest charges, typically a small administration fee.
+A refi is a new loan, so it comes with hefty closing costs.

 Usually, loan modifications provide immediate mortgage relief, whereas refinancing can take 30 days or more.
 Borrowers can’t access cash via loan modifications (like in a cash-out refinance), but a loan modification doesn’t prevent homeowners from selling their homes.